Skip to main content

 Last update:

 User data — user configuration parameters of the server operating system.
-They are described as scripts in cloud-config format (text files with YAML syntax) or as a bash script.
-The scripts are automatically encoded in Base64, transferred to the server and executed with the help of the agent cloud-init when the operating system is first started.
-Using user data helps automate server configuration.
+With the help of user data you can automate server configuration.
+User parameters are described as scripts in cloud-config format (text files with YAML syntax) or as a bash script.
+The scripts are automatically Base64 encoded, transferred to the server, and executed by the cloud-init agent when the operating system is first started.

-Read more about cloud-config and bash script formats in the instructions User data formats cloud-init documentation.
+Learn more about cloud-config and bash script formats in the User data formats instruction of the cloud-init documentation.

-Check out the other examples in the manual Cloud config examples cloud-init documentation.
+See more examples in the Cloud config examples documentation cloud-init instructions.

 Specify user data

-• in the control panel — at step 14 you can insert text into the field User data, download the file in formats txt, gz, sh or MIME archive.
+• in the control panel — at step 4 of additional settings you can insert a script in the User data field, upload a file in txt, gz, sh or MIME-archive formats.
 The maximum size of a script with non-Base64 encoded data is 16 KB;

 • through OpenStack CLI and Terraform — only scripts with Base64 encoded data.